+The Heritage Project is an international collaboration of women in the US and various countries around the globe.
+It encourages women towards personal growth and professional success using ancestral heritage as an asset.
 Globally, women are purveyors of cultural knowledge from generation to generation.
-Much of this knowledge, however, is often overlooked in today’s professional landscape.
-In today's highly globalized and interconnected world, cultural knowledge is becoming a powerful tool of understanding and growth.
-Along with globalization we also see the need for female leadership grow as does the importance of acknowledging heritage as an asset.
+This knowledge is often overlooked in today’s professional landscape yet as the world becomes more globalized and interconnected, cultural knowledge is becoming a powerful tool of understanding and growth.
+As the need for female leadership grows as does the importance of acknowledging the unique asset.

-Participants will focus on addressing identity and its complexity while developing new ways to understand its importance in all settings.
+Participants will focus on addressing identity and it’s complexity while developing new ways to understand its importance in all settings.
 In addition, participants will also enhance their knowledge of professional protocols across borders, academic and professional language of the host country, the cultural history of the host country dating to its indigenous roots, and share dialogue regarding global challenges with women from the host country.

 The Heritage Journey will target, among others:

-- (Re) Connection to Cultural Heritage
+- (Re) Connection to Heritage

 - Linguistic barriers